ece-student/Team-16/docs/lab4/lab4.md

   0, 0, 0, 0,
 };
 ```
 Using similar code to when we sent the unsigned long, we sent the maze using the following code.
-Note that this occurs within role
+Note that this occurs within role_ping_out within the void loop.

 ```arduino